 RMI helps co-ops and municipal utilities design solar programs that meet members’ needs.

-RMI works within a specific geography to aggregate demand for a portfolio of community solar developments.
+RMI works within a specific geography to aggregate demand for a portfolio of distribution-scale solar developments.

 RMI supports co-ops and municipal utilities in completing important predevelopment tasks, such as site and interconnection screening.

 RMI staff leverages our world-class insight and experience to run competitive RFPs.

 PPA Execution and Project Implementation